Skip to content

 # download some data newer than the `only_newer_than` time

-In the _collect_data (called in get_output_data_body which is called in start_publishing) we update our state with the just downloaded data.
-In this case it is just the creation time of the processed chunk so we will not try to download older bits of data.
+In the _collect_data (called in get_output_data_body, which is, in turn, called in start_publishing), we update our state with the just downloaded data.
+In this case, it is just the creation time of the processed chunk, so we will not try to download older bits of data.

-In case of this collector, only when the communication with RabbitMQ has been properly closed we save our state (see again our extended version of the run method).
+In the case of this collector, only when the communication with RabbitMQ has been properly closed, we save our state (see again our extended version of the run method).

 Remarks

-Some base classes (but not BaseCollector) already implement state management be themselves; in those cases you do not need to derive from CollectorWithStateMixin.
-Instead read their documentation.
+Some base classes (but not BaseCollector) already implement state management by themselves; in those cases you do not need to derive from StatefulCollectorMixin.
+Instead, read their documentation.